staticvoidmain/notes/you_suck_at_vs.md

  Ctrl+R, R       -> Rename from the home row.
  Ctrl+R, A       -> Run ALL tests
 ```

+# If you take nothing else away

+Rename, don't find-replace.

 # You feel your productivity increasing